ConnorFlok/silver-screen/README.md

 npm run dev
 ```

-Open http://localhost:5173.
 When the backend is running, movie detail pages
 show a **✦ ML Model Active** badge and use real TF-IDF similarity scores.
 When the backend is offline the app falls back to local genre scoring
 automatically — nothing breaks.